noahgsolomon/deepfish/README.md

 - **Current State:** Client-directed graph execution.
-- **Future Goal:** A fully persistent, server-side "network" model (akin to TouchDesigner) that supports arbitrary compute nodes and continuous async processing, allowing workflows to run autonomously even when users are offline.
+- **Future Goal:** A fully persistent, server-side "network" model (akin to TouchDesigner) that supports arbitrary compute nodes and continuous async processing, also allowing for sub-flows (flows/networks which are composed of primitive nodes and also nodes which themselves are flows at infinite recursive depth) allowing workflows to run autonomously even when users are offline.

 ### Async Processing